Same-Sex Domestic Violence

 He can negotiate jail alternatives, such as counseling, community service

-and probation.
-Following the legal advice of well-meaning friends or family
+Following the legal advice of well-meaning friends or family members can

-members can backfire.
-If you are being investigated for Domestic Violence,
+backfire.
+If you are being investigated for Domestic Violence, or have

-or have been charged, it is important to speak with an experienced criminal
+been charged, it is important to speak with an experienced criminal defense

-defense attorney.
-Contact a Los Angeles Domestic Violence lawyer at our
+attorney.
+Contact a Los Angeles criminal defense lawyer at our firm right

-firm right away for a confidential consultation.
-We have achieved favorable
+away for a confidential consultation.
+We have achieved favorable results

-results in these types of scenarios and we will do our best to provide
+in these types of scenarios and we will do our best to provide the best

 If you are in a dangerous relationship and need protection, please